American Model Sofia Jamora Leaves Nothing To The Imagination In A Black Top On Instagram

-American model Sofia Jamora, who rose to popularity after being featured in Zayn Malik’s music video for the song “Let Me,” recently took to her Instagram account and wowed her 2.6 million fans and followers to a sultry new snap.
+American model Sofia Jamora, who rose to popularity after being featured in Zayn Malik’s music video for the song “Let Me,” recently took to her Instagram account and wowed her 2.6 million fans and followers with a sultry new snap.

 In the pic, the model could be seen wearing a transparent black top, made up of mesh fabric, that fully exposed her perky breasts.